-IMPORTANT: Applicants are to enter all the information being requested before submitting the application form.
+IMPORTANT: Applicants should enter all the information being requested before submitting the application form.
 This includes your GPA and the required test scores (GRE and TOEFL).
-You must take the GRE Physics Subject Test on or before the October 25, 2014 test.
-There will be no November subject test in 2014.
+You must take the GRE Physics Subject Test on or before the October test.
+There is no longer a November subject test.
 Please take the General Test as early as possible.
 Log in to the following URLs to get the details on the GRE and the TOEFL schedules and related information: http://www.ets.org/gre and http://www.ets.org/toefl (for international students).

 During the first year of the doctoral program, a student typically takes introductory graduate courses and usually serves as a teaching assistant.
 The student is encouraged to explore research opportunities.
 After admission to candidacy and identification of a research sponsor, the student begins dissertation research while completing course requirements.

 Interdisciplinary research leading to a Ph.D. degree in physics may be carried out under the guidance of faculty committees including researchers from other departments such as Astronomy and Astrophysics, Chemistry, Computer Science, Geophysical Sciences, Mathematics, and Statistics.
 Opportunities also exist for student to perform dissertation research in laboratories in Biological Sciences Division, at Argonne National Laboratory, the Fermi National Accelerator Laboratory, or the new Institute for Molecular Engineering.

 In addition to fulfilling University and Divisional requirements, a candidate for the degree of Doctor of Philosophy in physics must:

-- Fulfill the experimental physics requirement by completing Advanced Experimental Physics (PHY 33400) or a Special Experimental Project (PHY 33500).
+- Fulfill the experimental physics requirement by completing Advanced Experimental Physics (PHYS 33400) or a Special Experimental Project (PHYS 33500).

 - Pass four post-candidacy graduate courses.
 At least one course must be selected from each of the broad physics areas of (A) Condensed Matter Physics, (B) Particle Physics, and (C) Large-Scale Physics.
 One of the four courses may be selected from a menu of (D) Intermediate Electives.